Online Occupational Therapy.

 • Adults (17+) with neurodevelopmental and psychosocial disability.

-• Routine‑focused capacity building to support independence with activities of daily living and social and economic participation.
+• Capacity building to support independence with activities of daily living and self‑management, using structured routines as the foundation for change.

-• Functional Capacity Assessments to evaluate the impact of impairments on activities of daily living.
+• Functional Capacity Assessment to evaluate the impact of impairments on activities of daily living.

-• Tertiary transition planning and meaningful role engagement.
+• Tertiary transition planning to support meaningful role engagement.

 Service details are outlined below, with referral links included in each description.

-• From completing many functional capacity assessments, routine is consistently identified as a key driver of reduced independence and increased carer strain - and it's one of the most impactful areas to target through capacity building.
+• Reduced functional capacity in activities of daily living and self‑management is consistently identified as a key driver of reduced independence and increased carer strain.

-Capacity building is goal-directed, measurable, and linked to NDIS goals.
+Capacity building is goal‑directed, measurable, and aligned with NDIS goals relating to independence and daily function.

-REFERRAL FORM: Click here for the Routine-Focused Capacity Building Referral Form.
+REFERRAL FORM: Click here for the Capacity Building with ADLs and Self‑Management Referral Form.

-• Assesses the impact of impairments on functional capacity across the six domains: communication, social interaction, learning, mobility, self‑care, and self‑management.
+• Assesses functional capacity across the six NDIS domains: communication, social interaction, learning, mobility, self‑care, and self‑management

-• Utilises standardised assessments preferred by the NDIS, ensuring compliance and recognised supporting evidence.
+• Utilises assessments commonly accepted by the NDIS, providing recognised and defensible supporting evidence

-Sometimes an FCA also needs to consider whether the participant can live safely and sustainably in their current home, or whether additional Home and Living supports are required.
-This may include consideration of a Supported Independent Living (SIL) model of care, where functional capacity, supervision needs, or reliance on ongoing support indicate that independence cannot be maintained with lower‑intensity supports, and where support across the day and overnight may be required.
+In some cases, an FCA may also need to consider whether a participant can live safely and sustainably in their current home environment, or whether additional Home and Living supports should be explored.
+This may include consideration of a Supported Independent Living (SIL) model of care where functional capacity, supervision needs, or reliance on ongoing support indicate that independence cannot be maintained with lower‑intensity supports alone.

 REFERRAL FORM: Click here for the Functional Capacity Assessment Referral Form.